Useful Information in Your Very First Visit

 STEP THREE - Receiving Diagnostic Information from Dr. Karen Carrick

-Patients are always greeted warmly by Dr. Carrick, who listens carefully to each person's health story and discusses her thoughts about symptoms and test results from all the in-office tests.
-This includes the Multi-Scan and a test for sufficient zinc and Vitamin C, which is essential for a healthy immune system.
+Patients are always greeted warmly by Dr. Carrick, who listens carefully to each person's health story.
+The 2-hour visit provides enough time to do a detailed review of Multi-Scan results with the patient, to do muscle testing for additional diagnostic information, and to advise patients about what they should do next.
+This visit also includes a test for sufficient zinc and Vitamin C, which is essential for a healthy immune system.

 If no recent blood tests are available, Dr. Carrick usually orders one.
 She then gives some immediate recommendations regarding nutrition, exercise, supplementation and stress-management.
 In some cases, health problems have been so emotionally exhausting that patients have trouble holding back tears.
 Dr. Carrick understand this and uses a very gentle, encouraging technique for emotional relief if requested and needed.